rabbibotton/clog/README.md

  and the ecl Android/iPhone branch for example doesn't use).

-CLOG is in QuickLisp (ql:quickload :clog), however I recommend cloning CLOG into ~/common-lisp directory [or other quicklisp/asdf findable directory ``(push #P"path/to/dir/of/projects" ql:*local-project-directories*)`` ]:
+CLOG is in QuickLisp (ql:quickload :clog), however I recommend adding the UltraLisp distribution to it as QuickLisp is update infrequenty.
+It is also worthwhile if wish to see the source, cloning CLOG into ~/common-lisp directory [or other quicklisp/asdf findable directory ``(push #P"path/to/dir/of/projects" ql:*local-project-directories*)`` ]:

 ```
-For git (you need the ace editor plug in for the builder too from git):
+For git (you need the clog-ace and clog-terminal for the builder too from git):

 cd ~/common-lisp
 git clone https://github.com/rabbibotton/clog.git